sean-jc/linux/Documentation/virt/kvm/api.rst

 	__u16 flags;

-More architecture-specific flags detailing state of the VCPU that may affect the device's behavior.
+Common and architecture-specific flags detailing state of the VCPU that may affect the device's behavior.
 Current defined flags::

   /* x86, set if the VCPU is in system management mode */